Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Results

 The flux density evolution of RS Oph during its $2021$ outburst, at observing frequencies of $54$, $154$, $816$ and $1284$ MHz, is shown in Figure \ref{fig:lightcurve}, based on the observations described in Section \ref{sec:observations} and summarised in Table \ref{tab:obs}.
 Radio emission was first detected from the nova on day $2.5$ at $1.28$ GHz.
 RS Oph is consistent with a point source in all epochs and frequencies, except for the LOFAR LBA observations on day $220$, which only resulted in an upper limit.

 The MeerKAT light curves first show a brief flat flux density phase, followed by a steep rise in flux, a `plateauing' phase at maximum, where the flux density seems approximately constant over a period of $\sim 30$ days, followed by a steep decline.
-The first two data points of the 1.28 GHz light curve indicate the flux is not rising from before observations started, but rather there is a sharp `turn on' at day $3$.
+The first few data points of the $1.28$ GHz light curve show a stable (or slightly decreasing) flux density and then a sharp increase at day $4$, indicating that the non-thermal emission only became visible or dominant around this time.
 The slope in the rise of the flux density over the first $10$ days seems to break to an even steeper rise around day $5-6$.
 The LOFAR observations were obtained via a DDT proposal and therefore only begin at day $24$.
-The different observing frequencies peak at different times, with lower frequencies turning on at later times.
+Figure \ref{fig:lightcurve} is consistent with radio observations of other novae, where different observing frequencies peak at different times, with lower frequencies turning on at later times.
 The general trend of the LOFAR $154$ MHz light curve seems similar to the general trend observed with MeerKAT; `plateauing' and steep decline.
 The data points around day $220$ reveal a change in the slope of the decline after peak flux density, where the flux density seems to decline much steeper at late times.
-In Section \ref{sec:lc_modelling} we perform a detailed modelling to explore the various emission components that contribute to this light curve.
+In Section \ref{sec:lc_modelling} we perform detailed modelling to explore the various emission components that contribute to this light curve.
 In Section \ref{sec:lc_modelling2} a fit is performed to determine the mass loss from the red giant wind.